griffio/griffio.github.io/_posts/2016-03-30-CSS-Secrets-Review.md

 **The 47 Secrets** are presented in amazing technicolor, the order is not important but some have prerequisite dependencies to other secrets.

-The most common coming up with creative solutions to advanced .
-Browser compatibility support, the book acknowledges that browser implementations are in flux
+The most common problem with creative solutions, involving the CSS specifications, is that they are too advanced for commercial use.
+With browser compatibility support, the book acknowledges that browser implementations are in flux.
-There are no compatibility tables or preferred browser recommendations.
-This works in favour for the longevity of the book as some of the specifications are still evolving.
+This works in favour for the longevity of the book as some of the specifications are still evolving; there are no compatibility tables or preferred browser recommendations.
+The book tries to offer a solution using a standards based approach that is better than an existing widely adopted but less optimal solution.
 The site [Can I Use...?](http://caniuse.com) is mentioned as a good reference table for browser support.

 ![CSS Secrets Book](/public/css_secrets_03.jpg)